-As the beginning of the 2016 Rio Olympic Games draws nearer, we reflect on a discussion created during the 2012 games in London.
-Some members of the AgingCare community caught Olympic fever, and a member started the thread on the Caregiver Forum entitled "Caregiver Olympics—any event suggestions?"
+As the Olympic Games draw nearer, we reflect on a discussion created during the 2012 games in London.
+Some members of AgingCare’s Caregiver Forum caught Olympic fever, and a member started a thread entitled “Caregiver Olympics—any event suggestions?”

 “Watching the Olympics made me wonder if caregivers would get more recognition and assistance if more people were aware of the tremendous feats we accomplish day after day,” they wrote.

 The discussion took off, with other caregivers adding their unique ideas based on the day-to-day challenges they face while taking care of their loved ones.

 Here are some of the events that have been proposed so far:

 Jeannegibbs, the creator of this event explains how the course is arranged and how contestants’ performances are scored: “The course consists of a steep downward grade, a level section with three consecutive heavy restaurant doors that the contestant must hold open while pushing the wheelchair through, one curb down with no ramp/cutout and with sand 1 inch deep on the other side, one curb up with no ramp/cutout and with mud extending out from the curb 1.5 meters, a long detour to a public bathroom, and finally a steep upward grade.